Teething & Diarrhea In Babies: Symptoms, Causes & Treatment

 If your baby has a fever and they are pulling their ears, it may be a sign of an ear infection and not merely teething.

 1. Drooling: Teething babies drool a little excessively to soothe their tender, inflamed gums.
-However, excessive drooling and trouble swallowing could indicate an underlying health concern (5).
+However, trouble swallowing and excessive drooling in babies could indicate an underlying health concern (5).
 The baby may also develop a drooling rash since their delicate skin around the mouth stays constantly wet.

 Teething babies drool a little excessively to soothe their tender, inflamed gums.